kiransawant02/Task-Tracker-API/README.md

 # Task Tracker API
-This is the backend API for the Task Tracker Web App, built using ASP.NET Core Web API.
+This is the backend API for the Task Tracker Web App, built using ASP.NET Core Web API and MS-SQL as the database.
 It provides RESTful endpoints for managing tasks, including creation, update, deletion, status change, and filtering.

 # Features